petrelharp/pyslim/docs/tutorial.md

 SLiM will set the current time counter to 1.
 (If we set ``slim_generation`` to 100, then any script blocks scheduled to happen before 100 would not execute after loading the tree sequence.)
+Furthermore, since we have simulated SLiM mutations, we've set ``annotate_mutations`` to False (otherwise it would overwrite the metadata).

 We now have 200 diploids (so, 400 sampled nodes).
 Here's individual 199, which hsa SLiM metadata: